dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The following model uses Logistic Growth to model the trend of the novel COVID-19 pandemic in the United States.
 The main assumption made is human intervention.
 It is assumed that with cautionary measures and human intervention, the pandemic will eventually approach a Carrying Capacity thus leading the infection rate to tail off.

 # Data
 Main data sets are from the World Health Organization.
 They are csv files of Confirmed, Deaths and Recovered cases around the world.
 For this particular model, I will be only looking at U.S cases.
+These data sets are updated daily at 12 A.M ET.

 # Description
 The model is consisted of three main functions: